5 essential tips

 For other employees, it is important that difficult conversations are held.
 When these conversations take place and behavior is corrected, it becomes clear that you, as a manager, are taking charge of difficult issues.
 For example, in a situation with a bullying employee, if you address the issue through a difficult conversation, the behavior stops and the psychological work environment improves significantly.

-We've gathered five practical tips for handling the difficult conversation.
+We’ve gathered five useful tips for handling difficult conversations

 Remember, you can only criticize aspects that the employee actually has the ability to change – that is, behavior.
 For example, this might be an employee who has sub-deliveries on a larger project and does not meet the agreed deadlines, or an employee who consistently works fewer hours than agreed.